AnnaXWang/NodeApollo-Boilerplate/README.md

-# Node.js Express Server + Apollo Boilerplate
+# Node.js Express Server + Apollo + Postgres Boilerplate

 ### About

 * This repo is a work-in-progress to design a scalable and modular Node.js Express Server with Apollo (GraphQL)
+* Postgres database is added and interfaces with the server with Knex + Objection.js
+* Encryption of passwords is handled with bcrypt.js

 ### Setup
 * Install NodeJS/npm: https://nodejs.org/en/download/